ckilpatrick23/udacity_sql_ck/README.md

 # README: My Udacity Business Analytics NanoDegree SQL Project
 **Description:** Example of using SQL code from Project 2 of Udacity's Business Analytics Nanodegree

+## About

+This repository includes a .sql file with 3 different queries intended to be performed on the sample data given for the 2nd project found in Udacity’s Business Analytics course.
+To run these queries, the chinook db database can be downloaded from this repo.

 ## Getting Started

 This repository includes a .sql file with 3 different queries intended to be performed on the sample data given for the 2nd project found in Udacity’s Business Analytics course.
 To run these queries, the chinook db database can be downloaded from this repo.